MRU-COMP1502-201901/COMP-1502-001-W19/assignment/1/assignment1.md

        * 6 marks - Provides a full description of the internal state of the class and for all methods there is a plan for implementation or an algorithm provided, but is missing 1 or 2 elements.
        * 4 marks - Provides a full description of the internal state of the class or provides a plan for implementation for each method, but is missing one or the other.
        * 2 marks - Provides a limited description of the internal state, but no description of implementation of the methods.
-       * 0 marks - No attempt to describe the implemenation.
+       * 0 marks - No attempt to describe the implementation.

  * **The Document**
     * Readability
-       * 4 marks - The Design Document is written in clear, easy to read text, with very few gramaticial errors.
+       * 4 marks - The Design Document is written in clear, easy to read text, with very few grammatical errors.
-       * 3 marks - The Design Document is written in clear, easy to read text, with several gramatical errors or other problems that limit readability.
+       * 3 marks - The Design Document is written in clear, easy to read text, with several grammatical errors or other problems that limit readability.
        * 2 marks - The Design Document is not written in clear, easy to read text, but is sufficiently readable that it can be understood.
        * 1 mark - The Design Document is hard to read.
        * 0 marks - The Design Document is impossible to read.